Financial services: Succeeding in 2023 (and beyond)

 Digital channels.
 COVID has only accelerated what was already happening, from contactless payments to securing a business loan online.
-Many scoffed at the idea of selling pension plans or insurance policies via Zoom; now it seems perfectly sensible to vendors and clients.
-Ten years of behavioral change have been compressed into ten weeks!
+Some used to scoff at the idea of selling pension plans or insurance policies via Zoom; now it seems perfectly sensible to vendors and clients.
+Ten years of behavioural change have been compressed into ten weeks.

 Disruption.
-Retail banks with long and proud histories may be swept aside by new entrants like Ally and Chime.
+In this maelstrom, retail banks with long and proud histories may be swept aside by new entrants like Atom Bank or Monzo.
 If and when Amazon, Google and Apple get into financial services, the old corporate giants may topple.
 However, we still see room for nimbler mid-market companies that can compete on price or combine a range of services with a personal touch.

-In the meantime, see our Cyber Security and Compliance Knowledge Center
+In the meantime, see our Cyber Security and Compliance Knowledge Centre

-The ultimate question for mid-market financial services businesses is quite simple: Given all the uncertainty, how do we maximize the opportunities?
+The ultimate question for mid-market financial services businesses is quite simple: Given all the uncertainty, how do we maximise the opportunities?

 In the coming weeks, we’ll be addressing this question with a series especially written for the CEOs of mid-market financial services companies.
 The topics include: